-In this context, a rule was implemented that started to drive the readjustment of the minimum wage in Brazil in the following way:
+In this context, it was implemented a rule that started to drive the readjustment of the minimum wage in Brazil in the following way:

-"

-$$w_t / w{t-1} = \pi{t-1} + \max[g{t-2}, 0]$$

-(4.1)

-where the calculation of the minimum wage adjustment, $\Delta w_t / w{t-1}$ , takes into account the inflation of the previous year $\pi{t-1}$ plus the result of the growth rate of GDP with two lags, $g{t-2}$ .
-Note that if the GDP growth rate is negative, the value considered for this indicator in the formula is zero.
+$$\Delta w_t / w{t-1} = \pi{t-1} + \max \left[g{t-2}, 0 \right] \tag{1},$$ where the calculation of the minimum wage adjustment, $\Delta w_t/w{t-1}$, take into account the inflation of the previous year π{t-1} plus the result of the growth rate of GDP with two lags, g{t-2} .
+Note that if GDP growth rate is negative, the value considered for this indicator in the formula is zero.

-This calculation was adopted in 2008 and became law in 2011 (law 12,382, of 25 February 2011), but the current model for adjustment of the minimum wage has been applied since 2006.
+This calculation was adopted in 2008 and became law in 2011 (law 12,382, of February 25, 2011), but the current model for adjustment of the minimum wage has been applied since 2006.
 The rules were confirmed in 2011 and 2015, but the actual legislation (Law 13,152, of 2015) only provides for the maintenance of these criteria until 2019.
 Thus, Senate Bill No. 416, of 2018, is under discussion.
-The justification for the proposal is to ensure a minimum real gain of 1 percent for the minimum wage every year, in order to ensure that the worker does not lose a real raise in times of crisis.
+The justification for the proposal to ensure a minimum real gain of 1% for the minimum wage every year, in order to ensure that the worker does not lose a real raise in times of crisis.
 Formally:

-$$\Delta w_t / w{t-1} = \pi{t-1} + \max[g{t-2}, 1\%] \tag{4.2}$$
+$$\Delta w_t / w{t-1} = \pi{t-1} + \max \left[g{t-2}, 1\% \right] \tag{2}.$$

-According to the logic of the proposal, it is precisely in times of economic recession that it becomes necessary to increase workers' wages so that there is an increase in aggregate demand through consumption and the economy grows again.
+According to logic of the proposal, it is precisely in times of economic recession that it becomes necessary to increase workers' wages so that there is an increase in aggregate demand through consumption and the economy grows again.

-The problem with this proposal is its side-effect, namely, the inflation caused by the distributive conflict between firms and unions for a greater share of national income and the effort that the central bank had to make in terms of increasing the short-term interest rate in order to contain the problem.
+The problem with this proposal is its side effect, namely, the inflation caused by the distributive conflict between firms and unions for a greater share of national income and the effort that the Central Bank had to make in terms of increasing short-term interest rate in order to contain the problem.

 Regarding the minimum wage adjustment policy in Brazil, Oreiro (2018, p.
-267) defends the use of the golden rule of wage policy, which states that wages should grow at a rate equal to the sum of productivity growth in the medium term and the target inflation rate as defined by monetary authorities, as it reduces the distributive conflict and prevents monetary policy from being used to keep this type of inflation (via distributive conflict) under control.
+267) defends the use of the golden rule of wage policy10, which states that wages should grow at a rate equal to the sum of productivity growth in the medium term and the target inflation rate as defined by monetary authorities, as it reduces the distributive conflict and prevents monetary policy from being used to keep this type of inflation (via distributive conflict) under control.